LeitAtar/Secure_Communication_Protocol/README.md

 ## 🛠️ Technical Marvels

-- **Defensive Programming**: Our code is armored up against the dark arts of bugs and vulnerabilities. 🛡️
+- **Defensive Programming**: Our code is armored against the dark arts of bugs and vulnerabilities. 🛡️
 - **Multi-threading**: The server handles multiple clients like a maestro conducting an orchestra. 🎶
 - **Error Handling**: Gracefully recovering from mishaps, ensuring the quest continues. 🌈